Optimal control of nonlinear systems governed by Dirichlet fractional Laplacian in the minimax framework: Statement of the problem

-for all $x\in\mathbb{R}^{n}$ which can be restricted to the functions with some values on $\Omega$ and zero value outside the set $\Omega.$ It should be underlined, however, that it leads to nonequivalent definition and therefore is often referred to as the restricted fractional Laplacian as in \cite{BonVaz,FelKasVoi,RosSer1} not to be confused with the spectral Dirichlet fractional Laplacian used in this paper.
+There exists also a different notion of the fractional Laplacian, defined via singular integral on the whole of $\mathbb{R}^{n}$ which can be restricted to the functions with some values on $\Omega$ and zero value outside the set $\Omega.$ It should be underlined, however, that it leads to nonequivalent definition and therefore is often referred to as the restricted fractional Laplacian as in \cite{BonVaz,RosSer1} not to be confused with the spectral Dirichlet fractional Laplacian used in this paper.
 For the differences between two notions of the fractional Laplacian one can see, for example, \cite{BanKul,BogBycKul,CheSon,SerVal4}, where the spectral analysis of both the operators were carried over.

 It is worth reminding the reader that for a bounded domain with a Lipschitz boundary, the fractional Sobolev space $H^{\alpha/2}\left( \Omega\right) $ is compactly embedded into $L^{s}\left( \Omega\right) $ for $s\in\left[ 1,2_{\alpha}^{\ast}\right) $ where $2_{\alpha}^{\ast}=2n/\left( n-\alpha\right) $ for $n>2$ and the inequality